behnoudshafizadeh/Parasite_Project/README.md

 # Parasite Detection and Tracking Project

-⚠️ This repository is shared for peer-review purposes only.
+This repository is  freely available, in order to potentially reproduce results

-All rights reserved.
-No reproduction, distribution, or modification is permitted without the author's explicit permission.
+this must be

 ## Project Overview
 This project implements parasite detection and tracking using YOLO-based object detection with k-fold cross validation, combined with various tracking algorithms (ByteTrack, DeepSORT, BoT-SORT).